EloquentOps/retool-ai-chat-plus/README.md

 # AI Chat Plus - Retool Custom Component

-A powerful custom Chat component for Retool that provides enhanced AI chat functionality with support for rendering interactive widgets in the chat flow, rich content, and seamless integration with **both Retool AI Query and Retool Agent Query**.
+A powerful custom chat component for Retool that provides enhanced AI chat functionality with support for rendering interactive widgets in the chat flow, rich content, and seamless integration with **both Retool AI Query and Retool Agent Query**.

 ## Features